中文 |

 3. One recently taken two-inch half-length, full-faced and bareheaded photo of the applicant.
 For first-time residence permit applicants, photos should be taken on-site free of charge.
 Non-first-time applicants can either submit a printed photo or have one taken on-site free of charge.

-4. A letter from the person to be visited explaining the family relationship (an invitation letter issued by the person to be visited).
+4. A letter from the person to be visited explaining the family relationship (an invitation letter issued by the person to be visited) is also needed.

 7. Other application materials may be required by the visa authority, depending on specific circumstances.